Skip to main content

 Flea Beetles (Phyllotreta cruciferae and P. striolata)

-In New England, two species are found on brassicas: the crucifer flea beetle (Phyllotreta cruciferae), which is uniformly black and shiny, about 2 mm in length, and the striped flea beetle (P. striolata), which is black with 2 yellow stripes on its back.
-These two species feed only on brassicas and attack all types of brassica crops and weeds.
+In New England, 2 species of flea beetle are found on brassicas: the crucifer flea beetle (Phyllotreta cruciferae), which is uniformly black and shiny, and the striped flea beetle (P. striolata), which is black with 2 yellow stripes on its back.
+Both are about 2mm in length.
+Both species feed only on brassicas, and attack all types of brassica crops and weeds.
+Populations have increased over the past twenty-five years, so that on many farms flea beetle is a key pest of brassicas.
 Adult beetles overwinter outside cropped fields, in the soil surface and decaying plant residue of shrubby or woody borders.
-They search for host crops from early May into June and feed on leaves and stems, leaving small round pits and holes.
+They search out host crops from early May into June and feed on leaves and stems, leaving small round pits and holes.
 Beetles hop quickly off the plant when disturbed.
-Eggs are laid in the soil near the plant.
+Eggs are laid in soil near the plant.
 Tiny white larvae feed on root hairs and pupate underground.
 New adults emerge from mid-July through early August and feed throughout August.
 Spring crops are damaged by over-wintered adults, while fall crops are damaged by summer adults, but it may be difficult to distinguish the generations when pressure is severe.
-Feeding generally declines in September as adults leave fields for overwintering.
+Feeding generally declines in September, as adults leave fields for overwintering.
 There may be a small second generation of adults, which emerges in late September.
 Heavy feeding can kill seedlings, and moderate damage can stunt growth, delay maturity, reduce yield, and make crops unmarketable.
-Crops with more waxy leaves (Brassica oleracea such as cabbage, broccoli, and kale) are less attractive, and feeding is more restricted to leaf margins, especially as the crop matures.
-Crops with glossy leaves (e.g., B. rapa, such as bok choy, Napa cabbage, or B. juncea, such as mustard) are highly attractive; the whole leaf is damaged, and the crop is susceptible until harvest.
+Crops with more waxy leaves (Brassica oleracea crops such as cabbage, broccoli, and kale) are less attractive and feeding is more restricted to leaf margins, especially as crop matures.
+Crops with glossy leaves (B. rapa crops such bok choy and Napa cabbage or B. juncea crops such as mustard) are highly attractive; the whole leaf is damaged and the crop is susceptible until harvest.

 Escape peak adult activity and avoid the buildup of high populations by rotating spring crops as far as possible from last season's fall brassica crops, and planting late-season crops far from early brassicas.
 Where feasible, avoiding all early brassicas (until July) can be used to break the reproductive cycle.
 Incorporate and till crops immediately after harvest to expose and kill larvae and pupae.
 Provide adequate water and nutrients for crop growth.
 Avoid soil compaction.
-Floating row covers provide excellent crop protection if well secured with soil or bags around all edges immediately after seeding or transplanting.
+Floating row covers provide excellent protection of the crop if well-secured with soil or sand bags around all edges immediately after seeding or transplanting.
 Remove and replace the same day for cultivation, as needed.
-Use attractive brassica types (B. rapa or B. juncea) on borders or within the field as a trap crop to draw beetles from less attractive types.
+Use attractive brassica types (B. rapa or B. juncea) on borders or within the field as a trap crop to draw beetles away from less attractive types.
 Spray the trap crop to suppress beetles in the whole field, and to protect the trap crop for harvest.
 Scout across the field by counting beetles from above, then under the leaves, and estimating % leaf damage.
-Because brassica crops differ greatly in susceptibility and attractiveness, no fixed economic threshold applies to all crops and crop stages.
+Because brassica crops differ greatly in susceptibility and attractiveness there is no fixed economic threshold that applies to all crops and crop stages.
 A working threshold of 1 beetle per plant or >10% average leaf damage on 50% of the plants has proved effective in leafy greens and early stages of heading brassicas.
 Repeated applications may be needed if pressure is high.

 • alpha-cypermethrin (Fastac* EC): 2.2 to 3.8 oz/A; PHI 1d, REI 12h, Bee: H, Group 3A.